Today's Articles

 Louise Bennett was born in Kingston, Jamaica, where she was affectionately known as "Miss Lou" and remains a household name, a "Living Legend," and a cultural icon.
 Her first dialect poem was written when she was 14 years old.
 She received her education from Ebenezer and Calabar Elementary Schools, St. Simon’s College, Excelsior College, and Friends College (Highgate).
 A British Council Scholarship took her to the Royal Academy of Dramatic Art, where she studied in the late 1940s.
 Bennett had a for and won a scholarship.
 After graduation, she worked with repertory companies in Coventry, Huddersfield, and Amersham and in intimate revues all over England.

-In her poems, she captured all the spontaneity of expression of Jamaicans' joys and sorrows, their ready, poignant, wicked wit, religion, and philosophy of life.
+In her poems, she captured all the spontaneity of expressing Jamaicans' joys and sorrows, their ready, poignant, wicked wit, religion, and philosophy of life.
 Although she lived in Toronto, Canada, for years, she still received the homage of the expatriate West Indian community in the north and a large Canadian following.

 On returning to Jamaica, she taught drama to youth and adult groups in social welfare agencies and for the University of the West Indies Extra Mural Department.
 She has lectured extensively in the United States and the United Kingdom on Jamaican folklore and music and has represented Jamaica worldwide.
 She married Eric Winston Coverley in 1954 and had one son and several adopted children.